Telford Cut: Expansion

-Rail transportation
+Rail transport

 Coal was originally transported by the narrow gauge Central Australia Railway (CAR) that went in and out of the Flinders Ranges via Hawker (315 m above sea level) and Quorn (293 m).
 However, this railway was not designed to handle frequent heavy loads.
 Instead of upgrading the line it was decided to build a heavier, standard-gauge line via the plains to the west of the ranges, which would not incur significantly higher construction costs and would not be subject to washaways.
 This, the Marree line, from the outskirts of Port Augusta, opened to Telford Cut in May 1956 and to Marree in July 1957; the extension beyond the mine was justified by cattle traffic from Marree.

 Although the line was built to handle coal traffic, Marree provided an advantage of moving further north the point at which passengers to and from Alice Springs had to transfer between a modern, air-conditioned train (on the new standard gauge track) and the original Ghan (on the narrow-gauge CAR).
 The change-of-gauge role ended 23 years later, when the Adelaide–Darwin rail corridor (a standard gauge line) via Alice Springs – routed well to the west of the CAR – was completed in 1980, rendering the CAR redundant.

 In 1987, the terminus of the Marree line was pulled back to Telford Cut, where a balloon loop was built to simplify train operations.

 The railway ceased operation after the power station closed in May 2016.